Basa198/nfa-dfa-c/README.md

 `MAX_STATES` is the maximum number of states supported by an automaton.
 It is defined in `config.h` file.

+State labels must start with 0 and can go up to `MAX_STATES` for correct behavior.

 ## Run Tests

 ```Bash